openid/fapi/fapi-2_0-attacker-model.md

-Implementers and users of the Security Profile can derive from this document which threats have been taken into consideration by the Security Profile and which fall outside of what the Security Profile can provide.
+Implementers and users of the Security Profile can derive from this document which threats have been taken into consideration by the Security Profile and which fall outside of what the Security Profile provides.

 The ultimate aim is to provide systematic proofs of the security of the FAPI profiles similar to those in [@arXiv.1901.11520].
 Formal proofs can rule out